 You'll have a voice in shaping the agenda, structure, and content of each meeting, gradually assuming more responsibility for your own learning.
 This autonomy empowers you to choose activities and tasks that truly showcase your developing capacities.

 Are you ready to contribute to creating a fairer Rotterdam?
-Join us on this transformative journey, where you'll experience the incredible power of making a real impact.
 To get a glimpse of the inspiration and excitement that await you, we invite you to watch the captivating after-movie from last year's Impact Space.
 Let it fuel your anticipation and motivate you to seize this opportunity to ignite your potential and ignite change.

-Take advantage of this life-changing adventure!
-Enrol in the Impact Space minor today and become the change you wish to see in the world.
+Enrol in the Impact Space minor.
 Together, we'll make Rotterdam and beyond a better place for all.

 - Develop your perception of personal position and biases.